aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/03-initialize-pc.md

     --region ${AWS_REGION}
 ```

-Next, you build a configuration to generate a cluster to run  HPC applications.
+Next, you install the AWS ParallelCluster API and the Pcluster Manager GUI.
+Then you build a configuration to generate a cluster to run  HPC applications.

 {{% notice info %}}
 **Optional Step**: Please run this command **ONLY** in the event that you lose your SSH private key and need to retrieve it from the secrets manager